steffenskov/Dapper.DDD.Repository/README.md

 - Further testing of deep nesting of ValueObjects
 - Further testing of multiple ValueObject properties of the same type
 - Sample project showing how to use the library
+- Performance optimization of ObjectFlattener.Unflatten by storing a complete tree of the non-flat object which can instantiate all non-leafs via TypeInstantiator, and then we can simply loop over the flat type and copy the property values

 ## Installation: